schultzlab/ultra-cheap-light-field-microscope/Dichroic mirror/README.md

 Mirrow Holder Cube

-This is a Cube for hold the Dichroic mirrow in 45 degree
+This is a Cube for holding the Dichroic mirrow in 45 degree